Privacy Policy

 17. Data security

-We take appropriate technical and organizational measures (TOMs) pursuant to Art.
+We take appropriate technical and organizational measures (TOM) pursuant to Art.
 32 GDPR to protect personal data against accidental or intentional manipulation, loss, destruction and unauthorized access.
-We take into account the state of the art, implementation costs, the nature, scope, circumstances and purposes of processing, as well as the varying probabilities and severity of risks to the rights and freedoms of natural persons.
+In doing so, we take into account the state of the art, the implementation costs, the nature, scope, circumstances and purposes of processing, as well as the varying likelihood and severity of the risks to the rights and freedoms of natural persons.

 Our measures include in particular: